statengeneraal/laws-markdown/verdrag/air/service/agreement/between/the/kingdom/of/the/netherlands/and/the/etc/BWBV0005857/README.md

 m) the term “Capacity” means: the combination of frequency per week and (the configuration of) the type of aircraft used on the route offered to the public by the Designated Airline(s);

-n) the term “EU Member state” means: a state that is now or in the future a contracting party to the [Treaty on the European Union](../../../../../../../../../../../../../../verdrag/verdrag/betreffende/de/europese/unie/BWBV0001507/README.md) and the [Treaty on the functioning of the European Union](../../../../../../../../../../../../../../verdrag/verdrag/betreffende/de/werking/van/de/europese/unie/BWBV0001506/README.md);
+n) the term “EU Member state” means: a state that is now or in the future a contracting party to the Treaty on the European Union and the Treaty on the functioning of the European Union;

 ### CHAPTER  II

 ####OBJECTIVES

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 ### Article  2

 ####Grant of Rights

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 01-05-2015

 1. Each Contracting Party grants to the other Contracting Party, except as otherwise specified in the Annex, the following rights for the conduct of international air transportation by the Designated Airline(s) of the other Contracting Party: